ashawkey/stable-dreamfusion/readme.md

 # enable various vram savings (https://huggingface.co/docs/diffusers/optimization/fp16).
 python main.py --text "a hamburger" --workspace trial -O --vram_O

-# this makes it possible to train with larger rendering resolution, which leads to better quality (see https://github.com/ashawkey/stable-dreamfusion/pull/174)
-python main.py --text "a hamburger" --workspace trial -O --vram_O --w 300 --h 300 # Tested to run fine on 8GB VRAM (Nvidia 3070 Ti).

 # You can collect arguments in a file.
 You can override arguments by specifying them after `--file`.
 Note that quoted strings can't be loaded from .args files...
 python main.py --file scripts/res64.args --workspace trial_awesome_hamburger --text "a photo of an awesome hamburger"